leonardosuave/Golang-study/README.md

     - Can declair values like:
         - object.value = value;
         - object := nameStruct{"value", "value2"} - values into {} are in the order declair in the struct
         - object:= nameStruct{value: "value1"} - When there are optional values, call the key that has values only

+# Heritage
+- In GO, not have heritage like TypeScript with extends and type things.
+But we can reuse a struct into another to not declair equals values.
+    - To this, its neccessary only pass the struct name into another struct like a key without redeclair the type, so this is like a typescript's extends.